 The calendar is printed on 100% cotton and has a diameter of approx. 96 cm.
 It can be machine washed at 30ºC.
 The calendar comes with a set of labels, 5 crowns of different colors you can use to mark birthdays, and a practical fabric bag to store it.

 The MIMIA circular calendar can be used by children of different ages, whether they can read or not.
 It is your choice to use the labels or not (yet).
-The calendar comes with one set of color-coded labels (months and seasons) in the language of your choice.
+The calendar comes with one set of color-coded labels (months and seasons) in the language of your choice and velcro dots.
+The calendar comes with velcro patches sewn on it.
+PLEASE LET ME KNOW IF YOU DON’T WANT VELCRO SEWN ON THE CALENDAR.
 You can include more labels (e.g. another language) if you want to.
 I offer extra sets of labels here.
 The same (or similar) colors as those in typical Waldorf and Montessori calendars have been used.
 The labels are made of laminated canvas, being safe (no sharp edges), and durable.

 The MIMIA circular calendar can be used in many ways at school or at home.